canonical/microceph/docs/how-to/single-node.rst

 ===================
-Single-node install
+Single-node Install
 ===================

-This tutorial will show how to install MicroCeph on a single machine, thereby creating a single-node "cluster".
+This guide will show how to install MicroCeph on a single machine, thereby creating a single-node "cluster".

 The above will be achieved through the use of loop files placed on the root